benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 <!--
 * We knew we had to get better.
-* Kubernetes was quite new
+* Kubernetes first release was 2015 and it was still raw
-* to learn and understand Kubernetes
+* Jared figured out how to install and maintain a Kubernetes cluster
+* I figured out how to use use Kubernetes
+* Because it was so new we had lots of what I'll call adventures
+  * bleeding edge kernel requirments
+  * broken network drivers
+  * obscure configuration issues
 * to break all the hard coded paths and other assumptions
 * to harden our code
  -->

 ---

-# Manual Kubernetes
+# Manual Install on Kubernetes

 ## Great